-TITLE SCOPE OF RULES; FORM OF ACTION
+TITLE I. SCOPE OF RULES; FORM OF ACTION .
+5

 Rule 1.
-Scope and Purpose
+Scope and Purpose .
+5

 Rule 2.
-One Form of Action 2
+One Form of Action .
+5

 TITLE II.
 COMMENCING AN ACTION; SERVICE OF PROCESS, PLEADINGS,

-MOTIONS, AND ORDERS 6
+MOTIONS, AND ORDERS .
+6

 Rule 3.
-Commencing an Action
+Commencing an Action .
+6

 Rule 3.1.
-Transfers and Referrals 6
+Transfers and Referrals .
+6

 Rule 4.
-Serving a Complaint on the United States 7
+Serving a Complaint on the United States .
+7

 Rule 4.1.
-Serving an Order in a Contempt Proceeding 7
+Serving an Order in a Contempt Proceeding .
+7

 Rule 5.
 Serving and Filing Pleadings and Other Papers

 Rule 5.1.
 Constitutional Challenge to a Statute-Notice, Certification, and Intervention

 [Not used.]
 10

 Rule 5.2.
 Privacy Protection For Filings Made with the Court 10

 Rule 5.3.
-Proof of Service 11
+Proof of Service

-Rule 5.4.
-Contents and Length of a Brief or Memorandum
+Rule 5.4. \mathcal{C}

 Rule 5.5.
 Format of Filings and Required Information

 Rule 6.
 Computing and Extending Time; Time for Motion Papers 16

 Rule 6.1 Motion for an Enlargement of Time 17

 TITLE III.
 PLEADINGS AND MOTIONS

 Rule 7.
-Pleadings Allowed; Form of Motions and Other Papers 18
+Pleadings Allowed; Form of Motions and Other Papers

 Rule 7.1.
-Disclosure Statement 18
+Disclosure Statement

 Rule 7.2.
-Time for Filing 18
+Time for Filing

 Rule 8.
 General Rules of Pleading

 Rule 9.
 Pleading Special Matters

 Rule 10.
 Form of Pleadings 22

 Rule 11.
 Signing Pleadings, Motions, and Other Papers; Representations to the Court; Sanctions 22

 Rule 12.
 Defenses and Objections: When and How Presented; Motion for Judgment

 on the Pleadings; Consolidating Motions; Waiving Defenses; Pretrial Hearing 24

 Rule 13.
 Counterclaim

 Rule 14.
-Third-Party Practice
+Third-Party Practice 27

 Rule 15.
-Amended and Supplemental Pleadings
+Amended and Supplemental Pleadings 29

 Rule 16.
-Pretrial Conferences; Scheduling; Management
+Pretrial Conferences; Scheduling; Management 30

 TITLE IV.
-PARTIES 33
+PARTIES 22

 Rule 17.
-Plaintiff and Defendant; Capacity 33
+PARTIES

-Rule 18.
+Rule 17.
 Joinder of Claims

 Rule 19.
-Required Joinder of Parties 34

 Rule 20.
-Permissive Joinder of Parties 35
+Required Joinder of Parties

+Rule 20.
 Rule 21.
 Misjoinder and Nonjoinder of Parties

+Rule 21.
 Rule 22.
 Interpleader [Not used.]

+Rule 22.
 Rule 23.
 Class Actions

-Derivative Actions 39
+Derivative Actions

-Rule 23.2.
 Actions Relating to Unincorporated Associations [Not used.]

-40
+Kule 23.2.
+Actions relating to Unincorporated Associations [Not used.]
+4 0